laplacesdemon/django-social-friends-finder/README.md

         url(r'^find-friends/', include('social_friends_finder.urls')),
     )

-Optionally you can use following settings:
+Have a look at following settings:

+    SOCIAL_FRIENDS_USING_ALLAUTH: True if you use `django-allauth`.
+Default is False
     SF_REDIRECT_IF_NO_SOCIAL_ACCOUNT_FOUND: True if no social account found.
 Default is True
     REDIRECT_URL: The url to redirect if above setting is used.
 Default is "/"